princepride/diary/README.md

 # Diary

-A Diary program to record your experience.
+A Diary program to record your own story.